-Included in the allowance for doubtful debts are specific trade receivables, with a balance of £0.4m (2007: £nil) which have been placed in administration.
+Included in the allowance for doubtful debts are specific trade receivables with a balance of £0.3m (2008: £0.4m), which have been placed in administration.
 The impairment represents the difference between the carrying amount of the specific trade receivable and the present value of the expected liquidation dividend.